sjefvanleeuwen/camunda-process-template/readme.md

 dotnet new camundaprocess
 ```

-my-process.csproj should now have been created, and the namespace should also reflect MyAPI in the source code files.
+my-process.csproj should now have been created, and the namespace should also reflect my_process in the source code files.

 ### Building Docker Images